-Sexual Violence Prevention Services (SVPS), a program of the Emily Taylor Center for Women & Gender Equity, provide programs, information and assistance on issues related to rape, sexual assault, stalking, domestic violence and other forms of sexual and relationship violence.
+Sexual Violence Prevention Services (SVPS), a program of the Emily Taylor Center for Women & Gender Equity, includes programs, information and assistance on issues related to rape, sexual assault, stalking, domestic violence and other forms of sexual and relationship violence.
 Workshops are offered to the campus community every semester and are available by request to living groups and student organizations.

 Workshops are offered to the campus community every semester and are available by request to living groups and student organizations.